Texas Forest Trail Region

 Texas Heritage Trails Program

-The Texas Heritage Trails Program, administered by the Texas Historical Commission, promotes heritage tourism across Texas through ten regional trail organizations.
-Each region works with local communities to highlight the historic places, cultural traditions, and landscapes that define their part of the state.
+The Texas Heritage Trails Program, administered by the Texas Historical Commission, promotes heritage tourism across Texas through ten regional heritage tourism regions.

 About the Texas Forest Trail

 The Texas Forest Trail Region represents East Texas within the Texas Heritage Trails Program.
-Spanning the Piney Woods from the Red River to the Gulf Coast, the Forest Trail works with communities, museums, historic sites, and tourism partners to promote the historic places, cultural traditions, and natural landscapes that define the region.
+Spanning the Piney Woods from the Red River to the Gulf Coast, the Forest Trail works with communities and partners to promote the historic places, cultural traditions, and landscapes of East Texas.

-The Texas Forest Trail serves 35 counties across East Texas:
+The Texas Forest Trail Region serves 35 counties across East Texas:

 Angelina